gmelika/slate/source/index.html.md

 }
 ```

 This api call will initiate the buy transaction by withdrawing `amount` from the payment source specified.
-Once the funds are available,
-the partner needs to call the [confirm buy](#confirm-buy) api to complete the purchase.
+Once the funds are available, the transaction's status will change to ready.
+The partner needs to call the [confirm buy](#confirm-buy) api to complete the purchase.

 ### HTTP Request